matthew-brett/pip-legal/pip_legal.md

 already has a package matching P-spec, and if not, it runs another download / specification check on P-spec, continuing recursively until it has packages matching the original specification and all missing dependent packages.

-A package is not required to specify all its dependencies - that is up to the package author.
-For example, package A might depend on package B in order to run, but not specify package B in its P-spec.

 For example, here is a terminal session where the user asks Pip for the [Scipy](https://pypi.python.org/pypi/scipy) package.
 The Scipy package depends on the [Numpy](https://pypi.python.org/pypi/numpy) package.
 Pip